 For nearly 80 percent of men with prostate cancer, the disease is diagnosed early, in the local or regional stages.
 Doctors expect the majority of them will be cured.
 Active surveillance, watchful waiting, radiation therapy, including proton therapy, and surgery (prostatectomy) are the most common treatments for these men.

 One in five men with prostate cancer is diagnosed with high-risk disease, which is localized prostate cancer that has a tendency to spread, or metastasize.
 And, despite being treated for prostate cancer, a number of men will suffer a relapse, meaning their cancer returns.
 For men in one of these situations, there are special considerations.
 Learn more about treating high-risk or recurrent prostate cancer.

 Treating Advanced Prostate Cancer

 In some cases, prostate cancer has already spread to other parts of the body by the time a man learns he has the disease.
 Advanced, or metastatic, prostate cancer cannot be cured, but new treatments may put your cancer in remission and give you a good quality of life for years.
 If you have advanced prostate cancer, SCCA can offer you new medical procedures and treatments, as well as access to clinical studies, that your community doctor may not know about.
-In addition to offering you clinical studies, your SCCA team may recommend treating your cancer with immunotherapy, hormone therapy, chemotherapy, or radiation therapy.
+In addition to offering you clinical studies, your SCCA team may recommend treating your cancer with immunotherapy, hormone therapy, chemotherapy, or radiation therapy, including proton therapy.
 No one at SCCA will tell you that a diagnosis of advanced prostate cancer is not serious, but there is hope.